nflverse/nflfastR/README.md

 ## Usage

-We have provided some application examples under `vignette("examples")`.
+We have provided some application examples under `vignette("nflfastR")`.
 However, these require a basic knowledge of R. For this reason we have the **nflfastR beginner’s guide** in `vignette("beginners_guide")`, which we recommend to all those who are looking for an introduction to